xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

      * - *DQ_PDM*
        - The data from the PDM microphones on an 8 bit port.

-The only port needed by the library is the 8-bit data port.
-The library assumes that the input port is clocked using the PDM clock, and the library does not know where the PDM clock comes from.
+The only port passed into the library is the 8-bit data port.
+The library assumes that the input port is clocked using the PDM clock and requires no knowledge of PDM clock source.
 If a clock block ``pdmclk`` is clocked at a 3.072 MHz rate, and the 8-bit port is p_pdm_mics then the following statements will ensure that the PDM data port is clocked by the PDM clock::